JackSuuu/Battle-Infinity/README.md

 **Punk Battle Refine** is an iteration of the original Punk Battle game aimed at delivering a more engaging and visually captivating experience.
 Built entirely in JavaScript using Kaboom.js, the game leverages modern web technologies to bring fast-paced, arcade-style action directly to your browser.

+The game integrate a AI reinforcement learning neural network to predict the action for second player.

+### Neural Network

+**Key Components:**

+- Network: Configured for 9 inputs (game state) and 4 outputs (actions).
+- trainingData: Stores input-output pairs globally within ai.js.
+- loadAI: Loads saved model at game start.
+- saveAI: Saves model after training.
+- trainAI: Trains on collected data, limiting to 1000 samples.
+- collectData: Adds player1 state and actions to trainingData.
+- predictAction: Outputs AI actions for player2 based on game state.
+- Export: Uses window.AI to make functions accessible to main.js(avoids ES module complexity in browsers).

+#### How AI works?

+- First match: AI may be inactive (untrained).
+- After match: Training runs (check console).
+- Next match: AI mimics player1 (e.g., moves toward you).

+#### Observation

+> At the outset of the game, the AI exhibits relatively unsophisticated behavior, often failing to initiate any attacks.
+However, as the game progresses, it incrementally learns and adapts to the player's actions, resulting in increasingly rapid and precise responses.
+Notably, by the third and fourth games, the AI demonstrates a marked improvement in strategic behavior, reflecting a significant enhancement in its decision-making capabilities.

 ---

 ## Features